Starting Your Career Virtually: Tips for Gen Z in the Workplace

-In this article, we interview Whitney Headen, CEO of 19th and Park and The Life Currency – a website dedicated to helping young professionals navigate life through their 20s – to explore challenges you might face in the workplace and ways you can navigate work environments affected by COVID-19.
+We interviewed Whitney Headen, CEO of 19th and Park and The Life Currency – a website dedicated to helping young professionals navigate life through their 20s – to explore challenges you might face in the workplace and ways you can navigate work environments affected by COVID-19.
+This article provides generation Z in the workplace with tips for their interests and needs, to find success at work and includes advice from two business leaders.

 Tips to succeed in the workplace